michael-klein/vQuery/README.md

 ## Usage with node.js

 Simply require the library and use it in your code the same way you would use it in the browser.
 The main difference is that since node.js has no DOM, there is no support for rendering patches.
 You can manipulate the virtual DOM and retrieve the changed document using **virtualQuery.html()**.
+You can load a document using **$.load(HTMLString)**.

 **vQuery.update()** Will return the patch computed from diffing the old vs. the new virtual DOM after you made some changes.